 In the seventeenth century, the philosopher René Descartes spent a lot of time mulling over the problem of whether he existed or not.
 “I think therefore I am,” he wrote.
 So he thought he did exist.
-At some point he must have tackled the am-I-awake-or-not question.
-If you are aware you are lying in bed, then the mind will eventually pose another profound question: “Should I get up?”
+At some point, he must have tackled the am-I-awake-or-not question.

 Of course, getting out of bed can be dangerous no matter what size bed you happen to be in.
 Augustus Caesar was superstitious about it.
 In ancient times, it was unlucky to set the left foot on the ground first.
 Even today, we ascribe grumpiness to getting out of bed on the wrong side.